Chinatown Friendship Archways in USA & Distinctly Chinese Places in Washington D.C.

 Chinese Museum in Washington D.C.

-Located the neighborhood of Washngton D.C.
-Dupont Circle, the privately funded Chinese American Museum preserves and shares Chinese-American history.
+Located near Dupont Circle, the Chinese American Museum preserves Chinese-American history.

 Comments